port-labs/ocean/README.md

 - The `framework` folder contains the core logic for managing the integration lifecycle.
 - Each integration is represented by a separate folder inside the `integrations` directory.
 - Inside each integration folder, you'll find a `main.py` file that implements the core functionality of the integration for the specific third-party system.
-- The `requirements.txt` file inside each integration folder lists the required dependencies for that integration.
+- The `pyproject.toml` file inside each integration folder lists the required dependencies for that integration.

 ## Integration Lifecycle

 ![image](./assets/IntegrationFrameworkLifecycleOfIntegration.svg)

 ## Configuration
 The Integration Framework utilizes a `config.yaml` file for configuration.
 This file specifies the integrations to be used within an array.
-Each integration has a unique identifier and type, which are used during initialization to update Port accordingly.
+Each integration has a type and unique identifier, which are used during initialization to update Port accordingly.

 Example `config.yaml`:
 ```yaml